AddyLopez/WNS-writers-portal/README.md

 ## Accessibility

 This website was designed conscientiously with digital accessibility in mind for those with visual, auditory, motor, and/or cognitive disabilities or sensory impairments.
-Accessibility score by Lighthouse audit: 100/100 for desktops, 100/100 for mobile devices.
+I did my best to employ best practices in any code I wrote myself; however, embed code written by Substack's developers may not promote total accessiblity.
+Accessibility score by Lighthouse audit (home page): 100/100 for desktops, 100/100 for mobile devices.

 ## Permissions